MortZx/Git-Practice/README.md

 A repo for practicing git commands and version control.

-Some modification on another branch.
+Edit made on master on GH before rebase.